ngcp-project/gcs-desktop-app/README.md

-# Ground Control Station 2025-26
+# Ground Control Station Desktop Application

 This repository involves the User Interface and Database subteams for the NGCP project.